Have we taken the sun safe message too far?

 1. Sensible sun exposure - between 10 am - 3pm, 5- 10 minutes in summer or before burning occurs and up to 45 minutes per day in winter without sun block and exposing your arms legs or abdomen.

-So whilst we should be careful to avoid exposing our skin to excessive amounts of sun during the peak times, we also need to ensure we dont take the message of slip slop slap to the extreme and avoid ALL sun exposure or risk being victim to a growing list of diseases with strong links to vitamin D deficiency.
+So whilst we should be careful to avoid exposing our skin to excessive amounts of sun during peak times, we also need to ensure we don't take the "slip slop slap" message to the extreme and avoid ALL sun exposure, or risk being victim to a growing list of diseases with strong links to vitamin D deficiency.

-As a nutritionist I have tested thousands of patients blood vitamin D levels and at least 80% have not fallen within the desirable target range, justifying the need for daily supplementation.
-So do your health a favour and take a test for vitamin D today and reduce your risk for developing the 4 common diseases – Cancer, Cardiovascular disease, diabetes and obesity, as well as thyroid disorders.
+As a nutritionist I have tested thousands of patients blood vitamin D levels and at least 70% have returned a result that falls well outside of the desired target range.
+So do your health a favour and test your vitamin D levels next time you visit your GP and reduce your risk for developing the 4 common diseases - Cancer, Cardiovascular disease, diabetes and obesity, as well as thyroid disorders.